stonier/ecl_tools/README.md

 ecl_tools
 =========

-Tools and utilities for the embedded control libraries.
+Build environment tools and utilities for the embedded control libraries.